What’s the Buzz

 Tramadol vs Oxycodone for Pain: How Do They Differ?

-Tramadol and oxycodone are both opioid pain medications used to relieve severe pain that cannot be treated with other non-opioid drugs, such as post-operative pain or pain caused by cancer and trauma.
+• Tramadol and oxycodone are both opioid pain medications used to relieve severe pain that cannot be treated with other non-opioid drugs, such as post-operative pain or chronic pain caused by injury, surgery, cancer, and other chronic illnesses.

 Tramadol and oxycodone are both opioid pain medications.
-They are used to control moderate to severe pain and carry some of the same risks, such as dependence (drug abuse and opioid addiction) and life-threatening respiratory depression.
-However, there are some significant differences between oxycodone & tramadol.
-For example, tramadol carries a lower risk of opioid dependence compared to oxycodone.
+They are used to control moderate to severe pain and carry some of the same risks, such as dependence (drug abuse and opioid addiction) and life-threatening respiratory depression, especially when combined with other sedative medications.
+However, there are some significant differences between oxycodone and tramadol, such as the way they work and their potency.
 Please continue reading to find out how tramadol and oxycodone are different in terms of uses, efficacy, and side effects.

 Brand names

-Tramadol is sold under the trade names Ultram, Ultram ER, Rybix ODT, Ryzolt, Conzip, and Qdolo.
+Tramadol is available as a generic medication, but it’s also available under these brand names: Ultram, Ultram ER, Rybix ODT, Ryzolt, Conzip, and Qdolo.
 It is also available in generic form.
 Combination products containing tramadol include Ultracet (tramadol and acetaminophen) and Seglentis (tramadol and celecoxib).

 In addition to the generic version, oxycodone is sold under brand names OxyContin, Oxaydo, and Xtampza ER.
 Combination products containing oxycodone include Percodan (oxycodone and aspirin) and Xartemis XR, Roxicet, Oxycet, and Percocet (oxycodone and acetaminophen).